This may come as a surprise to some of you: I have been accused of sometimes lacking tact.

 But there’s a big difference between Rush Limbaugh stupidity and Pat Robertson stupidity.
 Why?
 Well, lots of people qualify as stupid, and Rush Limbaugh gets points for finding a way to turn his own into cash.
 More power to him.

-Jesus’ half-brother, James, a leader in the early Christian congregation, said: “We who teach shall be judged with greater strictness.”
-And note Jesus’ own words about the religious leaders of his day: "Beware of the scribes, who like to go about in long robes, and to have salutations in the market places, and the best seats in the synagogues and the places of honor at feasts; they devour the income of widows, and for a pretense make long prayers.
+Note Jesus’ own words about the religious leaders of his day: "Beware of the scribes, who like to go about in long robes, and to have salutations in the market places, and the best seats in the synagogues and the places of honor at feasts; they devour the income of widows, and for a pretense make long prayers.
 They will receive the greater condemnation."
-As the apostle Paul said: “It is a fearful thing to fall into the hands of the living God.”
+(Mark 12:38-40)

 Glad you asked.